aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ## Insert Style Separator to Put Different Paragraph Styles

 The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
-This feature allows for two different paragraph styles used in one logical printed paragraph.
+This feature enables for two different paragraph styles used in one logical printed paragraph.
 If you want to some text from the beginning of a particular heading to appear in a Table of Contents but don't want the entire heading in the Table of Contents, you can use this feature.
 The below code example shows how to insert a style separator to put different paragraph styles.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Styles-InsertStyleSeparator-ParagraphInsertStyleSeparator.cpp" >}}

 ## Copy All Styles from Template

 There are cases when you want to copy all styles from one document into another.
 You can use the Document.CopyStylesFromTemplate method to copy styles from the specified template to a document.
 When styles are copied from a template to a document, like-named styles in the document are redefined to match the style descriptions in the template.
 Unique styles from the template are copied to the document.
 Unique styles in the document remain intact.
-The below code example shows how to copy styles from one document into another.
+The below code example demonstrates how to copy styles from one document into another.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Styles-CopyStyles-CopyStylesFromDocument.cpp" >}}